There are two main types of Covid-19 tests. The first is symptomatic testing, also known as a PCR test. This is for people who are showing symptoms.

 Results are taking longer to come through at the moment, while the centralised system is handling a high number of tests from school pupils, teachers and parents.
 There is no impact on wait times at our sites; just on the time it takes for results to be sent out.

 What do I do if I test positive?

 If you get a positive result you and anyone you live with must self-isolate immediately.
-Get a symptom test (PCR test) to confirm and self-isolate until you get the result.
+Get a symptom test (PCR test) within two days to confirm and self-isolate until you get the result.
 You will be given advice on what to do next when you receive your result.

 Can I get financial help if I test positive?